danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-This will make the SwiftUI-specific rich text editor that we'll create next cleaner, since it can implement `ViewRepresentable` without having to care about the platform differences.
+This will make the SwiftUI rich text editor that we'll create next cleaner, since it can now implement the `ViewRepresentable` protocol without having to care about the platform differences.

 ## Creating a rich text editor for SwiftUI